CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 These specialized classes and/or secondary degrees could give you a leg up in advancing your career in forensic accounting.
 Another way to do this would simply be gaining experience in the accounting field.
 Gaining a few years of experience in public accounting or auditing is crucial when building experience and skills.
 You may even look into courses or specialized training in data analysis, financial analysis, and investigation techniques for further development.

-Finally, the most important step is to obtain a Certification as a Certified Fraud Examiner (CFE), Certified Forensic Accountant (Cr.FA), and/or Certified Public Accountant (CPA).
-Though accountants are not all CPAs, achieving a certification displays your expertise and knowledge in the field of forensic accounting while proving you meet an employer’s professional requirements.
+Finally, the most important step is to obtain a certification such as the Certified Fraud Examiner (CFE), Certified Forensic Accountant (Cr.FA), and/or Certified Public Accountant (CPA).
+Though accountants are not all CPAs, becoming a certified forensic accountant displays your expertise and knowledge in the field while proving you meet an employer’s professional requirements.

 Once you’ve completed these steps, you’re ready to find the employer of your liking and grow your network.